 How are we helping children to develop a healthy, active lifestyle?

-This year we will be aiming to achieve Gold Healthy Schools status and take part in the Active Lives Survey as part of this.
+This year we will be aiming to gain Gold Healthy Schools status and take part in the Active Lives Survey as part of this.
 We have achieved 'Food for Life' Silver which has included making the dining hall experience better.
 We also work closely with our Catering provider to ensure balanced, healthy meals are provided with a wide variety of choice.
 We are now looking at enhancing our provision for cooking and growing even further and will be growing things to be used in the school kitchen.
-We have bough additional cooking utensils to ensure termly cooking lessons are provided.
+We have bought additional cooking utensils to ensure termly cooking lessons are provided.

 We are also enhancing our Outdoor Learning provision and area and now have a day a week for cross-curricular learning for every class.
 We have one member of Forest Schools trained staff and will be training another this year.